harshag24/Cassava-Detectinator/README.md

 # Cassava Detectinator
- Detectinator for Cassava Plant Diseases.

 This is app is the implementation of our novel "One-vs-All" methodology based Cassava Leaves Diseases Detection.
+The research paper on this is under review!
 </br>
 This app will take image input from a phone's gallery and use it to make a prediction of the disease present with confidence percentage.
 </br>